 Attorney Philip Hundl has many years of experience representing property owners in property condemnation matters.
-He’s a Shareholder in the law firm of Wadler, Perches, Hundl & Kerlick with offices in Richmond and Fulshear in Fort Bend County and in Wharton and El Campo in Wharton County.
+He’s a Shareholder in the law firm of Wadler, Perches, Hundl & Kerlick with offices in Wharton, Matagorda and Fort Bend Counties.
 Mr. Hundl represents landowners in property condemnation and eminent domain matters throughout South Texas.
 Call 800-929-1725 for an appointment with Mr. Hundl.

 The presentation starts by reviewing the current pipeline property condemnation projects in South Texas.
 Then Mr. Hundl talks about how you can safeguard your rights in negotiating the easement provisions.
 He recommends that you hire an experienced property condemnation attorney to help you through the process, but he also talks about specific points that you should think about in negotiating the easement.
 Mr. Hundl also talks about experts and then explains how attorney’s fees are typically calculated in property condemnation cases.

 – – Most of you all know me, Philip Hundl.
 I’m an attorney.
 What a lot of folks didn’t know about me is I do practice property condemnation law on the landowner’s side.
 Folks who know me often think I do more probate litigation, commercial litigation, and civil litigation.

 How this started for me was many years ago, I had former clients call my office and say, “hey, Philip, I’d like for you to take a look at this easement, a pipeline easement”.
 Okay, great.

 Then they’d say, “I’d like you to, you know, work on the terms of it for me”.

 Okay, great.
 Then they’d say, “Yeah, you know, they told me one thing, but it really looks like it says something different”.